-If you have respiratory symptoms -- congestion, runny nose, cough, fever, and shortness of breath -- or you are concerned that you’ve been exposed to the coronavirus that causes COVID-19, please take the following precautions to seek care.
+If you have flu-like or upper respiratory symptoms -- such as congestion, runny nose, cough, fever, shortness of breath, new loss of taste or smell, and sore throat -- or you are concerned that you’ve been exposed to the coronavirus that causes COVID-19, please take the following precautions to seek care.
 Designated respiratory triage and care clinics are available throughout the Triangle to help us keep your care separate from individuals with other medical needs who do not have symptoms of coronavirus and other respiratory illnesses.

 Please call the Duke COVID-19 Hotline -- 919-385-0429 -- so we can give you instructions on how to receive your care.
 The phone line is open daily from 8:00 am to 8:00 pm.